robj411/skygrowth_dashboard/README.md

 ### Other requirements

 An alignment is required, such as can be downloaded and extracted from [www.gisaid.org](https://www.gisaid.org).
 It should be saved as `algn3.fasta` in the target directory, e.g. [Peru/algn3.fasta](Peru/algn3.fasta).
+Sequence names should include the GISAID name.

 ## 2. Running the pipeline